EurecatAcademyLab/local_classroom_teams/README.md

 ## Installing manually ##

-The plugin can be also installed by putting the contents of this directory to
+The plugin can also be installed by putting the contents of this directory to

-    {your/moodle/dirroot}/local/classroom_teams
+    {your/moodle/dirroot}/local/forum_moderation

 Afterwards, log in to your Moodle site as an admin and go to _Site administration > Notifications_ to complete the installation.